PierreZ/record-store/docs/qa.md

 ---
+title: Questions and Answers
 ---

 # Questions and Answers

 ### What is Record-Store?

 Record-Store is a layer running on top of FoundationDB that provide a new kind of abstractions for storing data.
-We like to think that we are offering something between a SQL table and a MongoDB collections.
+We like to think that we are offering something between an SQL table and a MongoDB collections.

 ### Why?